petrobras/ross/paper/paper.md

 where $f_x$ and $f_y$ are the dynamic forces in the $x$ and $y$ directions, and $u$ and $v$ are the dynamic displacements of the shaft journal relative to the bearing housing in the $x$ and $y$ directions.

-After defining the element matrices ROSS performs the assembling of the global matrices and the general form of the equation of the system is
+After defining the element matrices, ROSS performs the assembling of the global matrices and the general form of the equation of the system is

 \begin{equation}\label{eq:general-form}